Telefonica/opengateway-developers-website/01_introduction/02_architecture.md

 ---
-title: Open Gateway API Architecture
+title: API Architecture
-excerpt: By leveraging standardized APIs, the Open Gateway architecture empowers developers to create robust, scalable, and high-performance applications
+excerpt: The Open Gateway API Architecture is a cutting-edge framework designed to enable seamless integration of advanced network capabilities and services into your applications.
+Developed by the GSMA in collaboration with leading telecommunications operators, aggregators, cloud providers, and other telcos, this architecture focuses on promoting interoperability, enhancing innovation, and improving operational efficiency.
+By leveraging standardized APIs, the Open Gateway architecture empowers developers to create robust, scalable, and high-performance applications.
 category: 66840b9dac745a002559ffad
 ---

-# Open Gateway API Architecture Documentation

 ## Introduction to Open Gateway API Architecture

-The **Open Gateway API Architecture** is a cutting-edge framework designed to enable seamless integration of advanced network capabilities and services into your applications.
-Developed by the GSMA in collaboration with leading telecommunications operators, aggregators, cloud providers, and other telcos, this architecture focuses on promoting interoperability, enhancing innovation, and improving operational efficiency.
-By leveraging standardized APIs, the Open Gateway architecture empowers developers to create robust, scalable, and high-performance applications.

 The Open Gateway APIs manages API calls and credentials, ensuring they are routed correctly to respective mobile operators.
 Its intuitive interface enables developers to effortlessly choose and subscribe to network APIs offered by multiple operators across different regions.
 This transforms Open Gateway into a convenient marketplace that simplifies procurement processes while maintaining a seamless user experience.